We’re incredibly proud of our Allard Law student mooters, who have just wrapped up an impressive season.

 Mooting also offers a great complement to other law school classes and experiences.
-Once you gain a deeper understanding in one area of the law, you begin to see all the ways in which it relates to other areas and can help to make sense of other legal issues.
+Once you gain a deeper understanding in one area of the law, you begin to see all the ways it relates to other areas and can help to make sense of other legal issues.
 I’ve already used knowledge I gained in the moot in my other courses, my research assistant work, and interviews.

 Jayden Friesen-Kehler – Peter Burns Moot and Western Canada Moot (MacIntyre Cup)